-Each student has a Club Chat book that they bring to class.
-The Club Chat book serves both as a way to mark attendance as well as a way to communicate with parents.
-Students collect attendance and reward stickers each week that they attend.
-Each month teachers write comments about the educational progress of each of their students to keep parents informed about their child’s progress throughout the year.
+Each student has a Student Portfolio stored online.
+The Student Portfolio serves as a way to communicate with parents.
+At the end of each unit, teachers write comments about the educational progress of each of their students to keep parents informed about their child’s progress throughout the year.

 Twice a year the school holds Open House lessons.
 Parents are encouraged to observe classes and see how their children are doing in class in order to follow their progress during the year.
 After Open House lessons, teachers have the opportunity to provide counseling to parents to guide them how to support their child’s studies at home.